-Open 9am - 9pm daily, enjoy the ultimate family photo moment with a sleigh selfie in our iconic and NEW for 2022 Santa Sleigh.
+Open 9am - 9pm daily, enjoy the ultimate family photo moment with a sleigh selfie in our iconic Santa Sleigh.
 Restored from an original piece, this handcrafted festive photo experience is at the top of our list for free things to do this Christmas in Covent Garden.

 Stop and take in the glory of one of London's largest Christmas trees on the West Piazza this winter.
-The Covent Garden Christmas Tree 🎄 and decorations are twinkling from 11am - midnight daily.
-With visitors flocking from all over the world to experience Christmas in Covent Garden, our tree has to be one of the most beautiful festive attractions we have to offer.
+The Covent Garden Christmas Tree 🎄With visitors flocking from all over the world to experience Christmas in Covent Garden, our tree has to be one of the most beautiful festive attractions we have to offer.

-Performing every Thursday evening at the Wonder Wood, stop and enjoy the music brought to Covent Garden by the voices from the London International Gospel Choir.
+Performing every Thursday in Covent Garden, stop and enjoy the music brought to the estate by the voices from the London International Gospel Choir.
 As part of our Festive Thursdays experiences, be sure to pop by at 6:30pm and 7:15pm to catch a carol or three!

 Connecting Long Acre to Floral Street, one of the most iconic photo spots in Covent Garden belongs to the magical Infinity Chamber.
 This route through to the heart of CG is FREE to experience, with the best time to visit being at dusk - to capture the most sparkle!